JPWORLD/monami555.github.io/_posts/2016-03-03-preparation-for-java-8-oca-1z0-808-exam.md

 - `public void MyClass()` - this is how they may trick you, notice this is **NOT a constructor** since it has `void` return type..
 - `StringBuilder str = "bla";` - another way to trick, this **does not compile**
 - Vocabulary: _legal_ = _valid_ = _compiles_

+### Important non-Java 8 stuff I actually didn't know about (and learnt from that book)

+- `list.toArray()` returns a special fixed size list that is linked to the actual array - changes in one of them result in changes to the other, attempting an operation that changes the size causes an exception
+- `System.gc()` is just a suggestion
+- `System.out.println()` calls the `.toString()` method internally
+- exception thrown from inside `finally` block masks the exception thrown in the `catch` block (actually learnt it recently, but the book confirmed it)

 ### General things that surprised me about Java